softlayer/jumpgate/learn-more.md

 ##  Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, we use the [Semantic Versioning](http://semver.org) guidelines.
+For transparency and insight into our release cycle, and to maintain backward compatibility, we use the [Semantic Versioning](http://semver.org) guidelines.

-This means that releases will be pegged with and follow the `<major>.<minor>.<patch>` format.
-It also means releases will follow these guidelines:
+This means that each release will be pegged using the `<major>.<minor>.<patch>` format.
+It also means each release will follow these guidelines:

 * Breaking backward compatibility bumps the major (and resets the minor and patch)
 * New additions without breaking backward compatibility bumps the minor (and resets the patch)
 * Bug fixes and misc changes bumps the patch

-# Developer Guide
+# Our Documentation

 We treat our docs like we treat our code.
 And like our code, we invite everyone to join in.